isomerpages/moe-ahmadibrahimsec/_curriculum/Aesthetics/Music.md

 <summary><strong>EMP and MPC</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>AISS is one of only four EMP (Enhanced Music Programme) schools in Singapore.
+<p>The Enhanced Music Programme (EMP) is a two-year upper secondary programme
-We are also an O-Level Music Centre for students across Singapore who want to offer O-Level Music.
-Lower secondary students may enroll in our Music Preparatory Course (MPC), which prepares them for the EMP at upper secondary, culminating in the GCE ‘O’ Level Music examinations.</p>
+that allows students with musical potential, aptitude and passion to pursue a deeper study of music.
+AISS is one of only four schools in Singapore to offer the EMP and serves as an O-Level/G3 Music Centre for students from other schools across Singapore.</p>
-<p>Our unique programme includes talent identification and development, mentorships
+<p>Lower secondary students may enroll in our Music Preparatory Course (MPC),
-and collaborations with other institutions, myriad opportunities for exposure and experiences outside the classroom, and a supportive whole-school musical culture.</p>
+which prepares them for the EMP at upper secondary, culminating in the GCE ‘O’ Level/SEC G3 Music or Higher Music examinations.</p>
-<p>Join us to experience a unique musical journey!</p>
+<p>Our comprehensive curriculum caters to various interests and aptitude
-<p></p>
+levels.
+Students benefit from the study of Western and Asian music, Jazz and Pop, music composition, and music theory.
+Additionally, students in the EMP will get opportunities to perform as soloists or in ensembles, benefit from music workshops and masterclasses, and attend learning journeys with local arts organisations and institutions.</p>
 <p><a href="https://ahmadibrahimsec.moe.edu.sg/signature-programmes/enhanced-music-programme-emp/" rel="noopener nofollow" target="_blank">Click Here</a> for
 more information!</p>
 </div>